It’s time to reclaim the power of food

 What is food sovereignty?

-Food sovereignty is the guiding concept that guides us in our work in Canada and around the world.
-It’s a powerful and innovative concept that was coined in 1996 by La Via Campesina, a global movement of farmers, to describe their vision of a better food future.
+Food sovereignty is a powerful and innovative concept that was coined in 1996 by La Via Campesina, a global movement of farmers, to describe their vision of a better food future.

 La Via Campesina defined food sovereignty as “the right of Peoples to healthy and culturally appropriate food produced through ecologically sound and sustainable methods, and their right to define their own food and agriculture systems.”